jasonacox/Tiny_BME280_Library/README.md

 # Tiny BME280 Library #
 [![Build Status](https://travis-ci.org/jasonacox/Tiny_BME280_Library.svg?branch=master)](https://travis-ci.org/jasonacox/Tiny_BME280_Library)

-This is a minimized library for the  BME280 Humidity, Barometric Pressure + Temp sensor
+This is a Arduino library for the BME280 Humidity, Barometric Pressure + Temp sensor

 ## Description
-This is a minimized library for BME280 sensor for gathering temperature, humidity and pressure using I2C communication.
-This libary is a fork of the more robust [Adafruit_BME280_Library](https://github.com/adafruit/Adafruit_BME280_Library) but with SPI and other features removed to reduce PROGMEM space.
+This is a Arduino library for BME280 sensor for gathering temperature, humidity and pressure using I2C communication.
+This library is a minimized fork of the more robust [Adafruit_BME280_Library](https://github.com/adafruit/Adafruit_BME280_Library) but with SPI and other features removed to reduce PROGMEM space.
 This library is ideal for smaller controllers like the ATtiny85.

-This library was designed to work with the Adafruit BME280 Breakout
+This library was designed to work with the Adafruit BME280 sensor
  * http://www.adafruit.com/products/2652

 ## Setup
-These sensors use I2C to communicate, using 2 pins.
+These sensors use I2C to communicate, using 2 pins: SDA and SCL.

-Use of this library also requires [Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor) to be installed on your local system.
+Use of this library also requires the [Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor) library to be installed on your system.

-Download or clone this Tiny_BME280 library repo in your ~/Documents/Arduino/libraries/ folder and restart the IDE.
+Download or clone this Tiny_BME280 library repo into your local Arduino libraries fold (e.g.) ~/Documents/Arduino/libraries/ for MacOS) and restart the IDE.
 ```bash
 cd ~/Documents/Arduino/libraries
 git clone https://github.com/jasonacox/Tiny_BME280_Library.git